tliron/prudence/QUICKSTART.md

         context.signature = prudence.hash(context.cacheKey);
     }

-The main responsibiliy of the "describe" hook is to set the signature.
-This signature is sent to the client as an [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) during normal requests, and compared against the signature the client already has during conditional requests.
-The reason this is separated from "present" is exactly because we might not have to call "present" at all in case the signatures match.
+The main responsibiliy of the "describe" hook is to set either "signature" and/or "lastModified".
+The signature is sent to the client as an [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) during normal requests, and compared against the signature the client already has during conditional requests.
+The reason Prudence has separate hooks for "describe" from "present" is exactly because we might not need to call "present" at all in case the signatures match.
+Thus, for this to be a meaningful optimization "describe" must be *much less expensive* than "present".
+This can be challenging and even impossible to achieve in some cases.
+It all depends on whether there is a cheap way to get a signature from your data backend.

 Note that clients normally cache a resource with the *complete URL* as the key, which includes all the `?` query parameters.
 This means that any change to a query parameter